brandonzstride/kocaml-cubing/README.md

 In all parts of the implementation, I had to think hard about how something is done.
 However, it was all in the effort of implementing exactly the algorithm Kociemba describes.
 There is only one "improvement" I make to the algorithm itself:
 * Instead of memoizing all fixed moves on a cube, I only memoize the generators for those moves.
 For the group G, this cuts down on move table size by a factor of three, but it slightly increases computation time (which appears to be near negligible).
   * The same is done on symmetry coordinates because I don't use the reflection symmetry.
-Without the reflection symmetry, all move generators are other generators when acted on my a symmetry, so it is safe to only memoize the generators.
+Without the reflection symmetry, all move generators are other generators when acted on by a symmetry, so it is safe to only memoize the generators.

 ## Status